cricsheet/csv-converter/README.md

 $ ./convert.rb data.yaml > data.csv
 ```

+## The format of the data

+Each file has a 'version', multiple 'info' lines, and multiple 'ball' lines.
+The 'version' is 1.1.0 right now, and will change as I make changes (in line
+with the [Semantic Versioning guidlines](http://semver.org/)).
+The 'info'
+entries should be fairly self-explanatory but feel free to ask on
+Twitter (@cricsheet) if you're unsure.
+If you look carefully you may see some
+slight hints as to some data we'll be including in the full data files in
+the future.

+Each 'ball' line has the following fields:

+  * The word 'ball' to identify it as such
+  * Innings number, starting from 1
+  * Over and ball
+  * Batting team name
+  * Batsman
+  * Non-striker
+  * Bowler
+  * Runs-off-bat
+  * Extras
+  * Kind of wicket, if any.
+If more than one wicket fell on a delivery
+    then the dismissal methods are separated by `, `.
+  * Dismissed player, if there was a wicket.
+If more than one wicket
+    fell on a delivery then the dismissed players are separated by `, `.

 ## Known limitations

 There are a number of known limitations with the current CSV format.
 Discussion/feedback on how best to address these is welcome.